-i.
-Only the instructor(s) of record within Banner will have Blackboard Access Level 2 to the course within Blackboard.

-ii.
-Instructors may request guest access for an individual by completing the Guest Access in Blackboard Form and forwarding it to the Registrar's Office.
+- i.
+Only the instructor(s) of record within Banner will have Blackboard Access Level 2 to the course within Blackboard. - ii.
+Instructors may request guest access for an individual by completing the Guest Access in Blackboard Form and forwarding it to Student Registration and Records Services.
 The form includes a checkbox for the instructor to indicate the appropriate Blackboard access level.
-Upon notification from the Registrar's Office, Information Resources will add the guest to the Blackboard course.

-iii.
-All guests must comply with all College policies including FERPA and the Information Resources Acceptable Use Policy.
+Upon notification from Student Registration and Records Services, Information Resources will add the guest to the Blackboard course. - iii.
+All guests must comply with all College policies including FERPA and the Information Resources Acceptable Use Policy. - E. Teaching Assistant/Graduate Assistant/Research Assistant/Supplemental Instruction/Tutor/Intern

-E. Teaching Assistant/Graduate Assistant/Research Assistant/Supplemental Instruction/Tutor /Intern i.
-Instructors may request a teaching assistant, etc. be added to their Blackboard course by completing the appropriate Blackboard access form (http://cortland.libguides.com /loader.php?type=d&id=1090915) and forwarding it along with the signed to the Registrar's Office.
+- i.
+Instructors may request a teaching assistant, etc. be added to their Blackboard course by completing the appropriate Blackboard access form (http://cortland.libquides.com/loader.php?type=d&id=1090915) and forwarding it along with the signed to Student Registration and Records Services.
 The form includes a checkbox for the instructor to indicate the appropriate Blackboard access level.
-Each teaching/graduate assistant/research assistants/supplemental instructors/tutor or intern must sign a confidentiality agreement that will be on file with the eLearning portal administrator and in the associate provost for information resources office.

-ii.
-All teaching assistants/graduate assistants/research assistants/supplemental instructors/tutors and interns must comply with all college policies including FERPA and the InformationResources Acceptable Use Policy.
+Each teaching/graduate assistant/research assistants/supplemental instructors/tutor or intern must sign a confidentiality agreement that will be on file with the eLearning portal administrator and in the associate provost for information resources office. - ii.
+All teaching assistants/graduate assistants/research assistants/supplemental instructors/tutors and interns must comply with all college policies including FERPA and the Information Resources Acceptable Use Policy.